Liquid and powdered extracts of myrrh with the highest levels of furanodienes on the market

 Innovative extraction and patented pulverization techniques and molecular fractionation allow Calliero S.p.A. to achieve levels of furanodienes in liquid and powder extracts never achieved before.

 CalMYR-L liquid extract and CalMYR-P powder extract are exclusive products of Calliero S.p.A.
-They are obtained from gum-resins collected from spontaneous Commiphora myrrha plants and produced both in liquid form with the highest standardized percentage of furanodienes (800 mg/g) on the market and in powder form, by using an patented process that brings the furanodienes content to 180 g/kg (18%), the highest value on the market.
+They are obtained from gum-resins collected from spontaneous Commiphora myrrha plants and produced both in liquid form with the highest standardized percentage of furanodienes (800 mg/g) on the market and in powder form, by using an patented process (Patent number 102022000008018) that brings the furanodienes content to 180 g/kg (18%), the highest value on the market.

 The innovative molecular extraction and fractionation techniques, carried out without the use of organic solvents, and the patented pulverization process are developed internally by the R&D team in the laboratories of the Calliero S.p.A.
 Research Centre, a structure created to meet the growing need to supply standardized, high-quality products based on the most recent extraction and analytical technologies.